 You may have your cabinets, flooring, tile, appliances, and paint all selected.
 But what makes a kitchen livable has little to do with the way it looks, and everything to do with functionality.

-1) Reduce Traffic
+1. Reduce Traffic

 Create a space before you get into the kitchen, like a mudroom, to control the chaos that can come sweeping in every day.
-Once in the kitchen, make sure the primary pathway through the kitchen is hazard free and will not be obstructed by the refrigerator or oven door when open.
+Once in the kitchen, make sure the primary pathway through the kitchen is hazard-free and will not be obstructed by the refrigerator or oven door when open.

-2) Make the Distance between Main Fixtures Comfortable
+2. Make the Distance between Main Fixtures Comfortable

-When laying out your kitchen it’s important to keep the main tasks in mind – preparing, serving and cleaning up from meals.
+When laying out your kitchen it’s important to keep the main tasks in mind – preparing, serving, and cleaning up from meals.
 You don’t want to put the stove across the room from the sink, or the fridge too far away from the stove because that will complicate whichever task you are working on.

-3) Make Sure the Kitchen Island Isn’t too Close or too Far
+3. Make Sure the Kitchen Island Isn’t too Close or too Far

 A kitchen island is where much of the meal preparation happens.
 If your kitchen layout will include one, consider its location carefully.
 Make sure that it will not block the area in front of your major appliances, such as wall ovens, dishwashers, and refrigerators.

-4) Place the Sink First
+4. Place the Sink First

 The oven and fridge are vital to preparing meals, but somehow the sink seems to still be the place where we spend the most time.
 Think about placing the sink where there is a view out a window or into the room.
 A kitchen island is also a great location for the sink.

-5) Always Put the Stove on an Exterior Wall
+5. Always Put the Stove on an Exterior Wall

 When you’re deciding where to put the stove and oven, remember to put them on an exterior wall rather than an island or interior wall.
 This will make it easier (and less expensive) to install a proper ventilation system.

-6) Keep Vertical Storage in Mind
+6. Keep Vertical Storage in Mind

-Storage walls are a great way to incorporate pantry storage, small appliances, baking accessories, extra china or even a broom closet – in one convenient location.
-Open shelves, wall hooks, and overhead pot racks are not only convenient – if stocked with the right stuff, they can add dimension to the aesthetic.
+Storage walls are a great way to incorporate pantry storage, small appliances, baking accessories, extra china, or even a broom closet – in one convenient location.
+Open shelves, wall hooks, and overhead pot racks are not only convenient – if stocked with the right stuff, they can also add dimension to the aesthetic.

-7) Create a Floor Plan and Visualize Your Kitchen in 3D
+7. Create a Floor Plan and Visualize Your Kitchen in 3D

 Save yourself from costly mistakes and unfixable flaws with a kitchen layout tool.
-RoomSketcher Home Designer is an easy-to-use floor plan and home design software that you can use to plan your kitchen layout.
-Draw up your kitchen floor plan, add fixtures, finishes, and cabinets, and see them instantly in 3D!
+RoomSketcher provides an easy-to-use online kitchen planner that you can use to plan your kitchen layout.
+Draw your kitchen floor plan, add fixtures, finishes, and cabinets, and see them instantly in 3D!